• Skip to primary navigation

 Cost.
 A nail grinding trimming kit can be twice or even three times the price of a normal set of clippers.
 This may not matter to some, but if you are on a budget your wallet will be sure to notice.
 The old adage of ‘you get what you pay for’ rings true in this area like most, but if you are seeking a quick solution while trying to save a buck, clippers are the safer bet.

 Speed.
 Even though clippers can be frustrating to align, their main benefit is the speed at which the cut can be done.
 One clip and then it is on to the next nail.
 Grinding is more of a slow burn, especially if you are trying to maintain consistency from one nail to the next.
+This is especially apparent if your dog has thick nails.

-Acclimate your dog to the noise.
-Before you even start the nail grind, turn on the machine several times near your puppu.
-Take note of their reaction, or non-reaction, and determine what the best approach would be for usage with minimal aggravation.
-Sometimes just holding the device against your animal so they can feel the vibration is all it takes for them to be fine with it.
+Before you even start the nail grind, turn on the machine several times near your puppy.
+Take note of their reaction and determine what the best approach would be for usage with minimal aggravation.
+Sometimes just holding the device against your pet’s body for long enough that they can get used to the vibration is all it takes for them to be fine with it.

-Reward good behavior.
 Anytime you successfully grind a nail, reward your dog with positive praise and/or their favorite treat.
 Obviously you don’t want to use up the whole goody bag, but the first few times during the process it is vital your pooch associates getting a pedicure with positive reinforcement.
 Dogs don’t forget how and when they get their treats, and you will find each successive time you start trimming with a nail grinder, they will become increasingly more patient.

-Less is more.
 Eventually you will get the hang of using a grinder, but because each tool is different, always ‘sand’ slowly in the beginning to not overly file the nail.
 Some spinners are more powerful and grind quickly, so liberally test on one nail to find out the amount of force needed on your behalf to get the job done.

-Short grinding sessions.
 If you have a particularly nervous dog, make your grinding treatments short and sweet.
 You may not get the desired nail length the first time thru, but it is essential that your dog attributes the process to speed so they aren’t as apprehensive about it in the future.

-Best Dog Nail Grinder Reviews:
+The Best Dog Nail Grinders Right Now

 1. WJHA Dog Nail Grinder